Barnsley: Theatre

-The Civic, in Barnsley town centre, is a multi-purpose performance venue in a grade II listed building.
+The Civic, in the town centre, is a multi-purpose performance venue in a grade II listed building.
 The building was originally the Barnsley Mechanics Institute and Public Hall, built by Henry Harvey in 1877.
 His brother Charles Harvey, gave the building to the people of the town a few years later, renaming it the Harvey Institute.
 The Harvey Institute was host to many types of entertainment, including variety shows and cinema.
 It was also home to the public library and shops; public meetings and celebrations were held in the hall; and education was provided.
 The School of Art occupied the Public Hall from 1878 to 1948, which was also used as first headquarters and billets for "Barnsley Pals" during World War I. In 1962, the building became Barnsley Civic Theatre, closing in 1998.